 It’s important to remember that dealing with these threats – and IT security in general – is a continuous, programmatic process.
-In addition to best practices such as robust personnel background checks, security awareness programs and policy strategies for social media and BYOD, five key steps can help your organization address insider threats.
+In addition to best practices such as robust personnel background checks, security awareness programs and policy strategies for social media, BYOD and IoT devices, five key steps can help your organization address insider threats.

 1. Know Your Assets

 You can’t protect what you don’t know.
 Prioritize threats by pinpointing the areas in which problems are likely to occur, and determining your organization’s risk tolerance.

 When are they being accessed?